 Diagnostic Ultrasound › Paediatric Ultrasound

+Yes.
 The equipment is the same as that used during pregnancy.
-As already explained, it uses sound waves to create images, there is no radiation, and is thus proven to be safe and painless.
+The use of sound waves to create images means there is no radiation and no heat generation, making it safe and painless.

 WHICH CONDITIONS CAN BE INVESTIGATED WITH ULTRASOUND?

 The safety of ultrasound makes it in fact the first form of imaging in children.
 Being pain free means no sedation is necessary.
 And it allows us to get close up pictures of small structures without any side effects.

 Brain: In infants, the brain can be seen with ultrasound through the anterior fontanelle (soft spot at the top of the head).
 This can only be done up till the age of approximately 1 year, when the soft spot closes.

 Spine: This is a very common test, used to exclude problems with the formation of the spine (spina bifida occulta) and make sure a dimple in the middle of the back-side does not communicate with the spine.

 Neck: Some abnormalities may be present from birth like cysts, others may develop with age such as lymph nodes (swollen glands).
 Thyroid problems are also best tested with ultrasound in the first instance.